Literary Works By Nancy Reil Riojas www.nancyreil.com

 We authors share a great challenge of maintaining the reader's attention, never an easy task.
 So after you read the PROFESSIONALLY EDITED stories, please take a minute to let me know your impression of how well I present them.
 Thank you so much.

-From San Antonio, Texas, and after decades of a successful career in real estate, I ventured into this new career of writing.
+From San Antonio, Texas, and after selling real estate for decades, I ventured into this new career --writing.
+Please note biography below.

-Most of my short novels, novellas, short stories, flash fiction, and poems are inspired by true events and take place only in Texas settings.
-I attempt to keep my writing style clear and direct, which can be enjoyed from the young to the old.
+Most of my short novels, novellas, short stories, flash fiction, narrative poems, and poems are inspired by true events and take place only in Texas settings.
+I attempt to keep my writing style clear and direct by embracing the art of florid prose and staccato prose, which can be enjoyed from the young to the old.
 In several of the stories, I provide Texas facts with the violence of self defense battles and natural disasters as well as moving, emotional struggles then combine them with moral fortitude.

 "Monster at My Window"

 "Night Invaders"--Sequel to Monster at My Window